maohuaxie/Hadoop-Cluster-installation/Casestudy3/realtime data analysis.md

-# Topics are covered in this case study as bleow:
+# Topic covered in this case study as bleow:

 1: realtime order data will be sending to kafka with topic "gender":